Adopted by President’s Cabinet 8/9/23; 7/29/24 AE

 Interim Suspension: a suspension during the investigation or before the Formal Conduct Resolution Process has concluded.

-Investigator: a specially trained individual assigned by the AVP or their designee to conduct an impartial investigation and prepare an investigation report when a Report has been filed with EGSC.
+Investigator: a specially trained individual assigned by the Title IX Coordinator or their designee to conduct an impartial investigation and prepare an investigation report when a Report has been filed with EGSC.

 Minor Violation: First-time and/or less severe offenses, not aggravated by additional circumstances or violations.
 Minor Violations include, but are not limited to, Failed Health and Safety Inspection; Failure to Comply; Noise complaint; Solicitation; Visitation Violation.
-The AVP or their designee makes final determination as to whether a violation is minor or major.
+The Title IX Coordinator or their designee makes final determination as to whether a violation is minor or major.

 Notification: any email via EGSC email notifying a party, regardless of role, of important and timely information concerning a pending Conduct matter.
 Date and time of receipt of notification is the date and time of delivery of notification to the party’s EGSC or, if EGSC has not granted access to an EGSC email, otherwise designated email inbox.